-21. Commitments, Contingencies and Guarantees
+22. Commitments, Contingencies and Guarantees

-Legal Matters
+Legal Matters and Regulatory Proceedings

-The Company is a party to legal proceedings, investigations and claims in the ordinary course of its business, including the matters described below.
-The Company records accruals for outstanding legal matters when it believes it is probable that a loss will be incurred and the amount can be reasonably estimated.
-The Company evaluates, on a quarterly basis, developments in legal matters that could affect the amount of any accrual and developments that would make a loss contingency both probable and reasonably estimable.
+The Company is involved in legal proceedings and is subject to investigations, inspections, claims, audits, inquiries, and similar actions by governmental authorities arising in the ordinary course of its business, including, without limitation, the matters described below.
+The Company records accruals for outstanding legal matters and applicable regulatory proceedings when it believes it is probable that a loss will be incurred, and the amount can be reasonably estimated.
+The Company evaluates, on a quarterly basis, developments in legal matters and regulatory proceedings that could affect the amount of any existing accrual and developments that would make a loss contingency both probable and reasonably estimable, and as a result, warrant an account.
 If a loss contingency is not both probable and estimable, the Company does not establish an accrued liability.

-The Company's contingencies are subject to significant uncertainties, including, among other factors: (i) proceedings are in early stages; (ii) whether class or collective action status is sought and the likelihood of a class being certified; (iii) the outcome of pending appeals or motions; (iv) the extent of potential damages, fines or penalties, which are often unspecified or indeterminate; (v) the impact of discovery on the matter; (vi) whether novel or unsettled legal theories are at issue; (vii) there are significant factual issues to be resolved; and/or (viii) in the case of certain government agency investigations, whether a sealed qui tam lawsuit ("whistleblower" action) has been filed and whether the government agency makes a decision to intervene in the lawsuit following investigation.
+The Company's contingencies are subject to significant uncertainties, many of which are beyond the Company's control, including, among other factors: (i) proceedings are in early stages; (ii) whether class or collective action status is sought and the likelihood of a class being certified; (iii) the outcome of pending appeals or motions; (iv) the extent of potential damages, fines or penalties, which are often unspecified or indeterminate; (v) the impact of discovery on the matter; (vi) whether novel or unsettled legal theories are at issue; (vii) there are significant factual issues to be resolved; and/or (viii) in the case of certain government agency investigations, whether a sealed qui tam lawsuit ("whistleblower" action) has been filed and whether the government agency makes a decision to intervene in the lawsuit following investigation.

-After the announcement of the proposed Merger between the Company and Walgreens Boots Alliance, Inc. (WBA), ten (10) putative class action lawsuits were filed by purported Company stockholders against the Company, its directors (the Individual Defendants, together with the Company, the Rite Aid Defendants), WBA and Victoria Merger Sub Inc. (Victoria) challenging the transactions contemplated by the Merger agreement.
-Eight (8) of these actions were filed in the Court of Chancery of the State of Delaware (Smukler v.
-Rite Aid Corp., et al., Hirschler v.
-Standley, et al., Catelli v.
-Rite Aid Corp., et al., Orr v.
-Rite Aid Corp., et al., DePietro v.
-Standley, et al., Abadi v.
-Rite Aid Corp., et al., Mortman v.
-Rite Aid Corp., et al., Sachs Investment Grp., et al v.
-Standley, et al.).
-One (1) action was filed in Pennsylvania in the Court of Common Pleas of Cumberland County (Wilson v.
-Rite Aid Corp., et al.).
-The complaints in these nine (9) actions alleged primarily that the Individual Defendants breached their fiduciary duties by, among other things, agreeing to an allegedly unfair and inadequate price, agreeing to deal protection devices that allegedly prevented the directors from obtaining higher offers from other interested buyers for the Company and allegedly failing to protect against certain purported conflicts of interest in connection with the Merger.
-The complaints further alleged that the Company, WBA and/or Victoria aided and abetted these alleged breaches of fiduciary duty.
-The complaints sought, among other things, to enjoin the closing of the Merger as well as money damages and attorneys' and experts' fees.
+After the announcement of the proposed Merger between the Company and Walgreens Boots Alliance, Inc. (WBA), a putative class action lawsuit was filed in Pennsylvania in the Court of Common Pleas of Cumberland County (Wilson v.
+Rite Aid Corp., et al.) by a purported Company stockholder against the Company, its directors (the Individual Defendants, together with the Company, the Rite Aid Defendants), WBA and Victoria Merger Sub Inc. (Victoria) challenging the transactions contemplated by the Merger agreement.
+The complaint alleged primarily that the Individual Defendants breached their fiduciary duties by, among other things, agreeing to an allegedly unfair and inadequate price, agreeing to deal protection devices that allegedly prevented the directors from obtaining higher offers from other interested buyers for the Company and allegedly failing to protect against certain purported conflicts of interest in connection with the Merger.
+The complaint further alleged that the Company, WBA and/or Victoria aided and abetted these alleged breaches of fiduciary duty.
+The complaint sought, among other things, to enjoin the closing of the Merger as well as money damages and attorneys' and experts' fees.
+The matter remains pending, but inactive.